siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into AlertStream;
 ```

 ### Limit

-Limit allows you to limit the number of events in each event batches returned from the `select` statement.
+Limit allows you to limit the number of events to be emitted from an aggregated results batch.
+Users can provide the number of events to be

-**Purpose**
-This allows you to limit events in output event batches.
+emitted.

 **Syntax**
 The syntax for the Limit clause is as follows: